Juice Newton

-Judith Kay "Juice" Newton (born February 18, 1952) is an American pop and country singer, songwriter, and musician.
+Juice Newton (born Judith Kay Newton; February 18, 1952) is an American pop and country singer, songwriter, and musician.
 Newton has received five Grammy Award nominations in the Pop and Country Best Female Vocalist categories – winning once in 1983 – as well as an ACM Award for Top New Female Artist and two consecutive Billboard Female Album Artist of the Year awards.
 Newton's other awards include a People's Choice Award for "Best Female Vocalist" and the Australian Music Media's "Number One International Country Artist".

 Newton has several Gold and Platinum records to her credit, including Juice, Quiet Lies and her first Greatest Hits album.
-During the 1980s, she charted 14 Top-10 hits across the Billboard Country, AC, and Hot 100 charts, with many of the recordings achieving crossover success and six of the songs hitting the No. 1 position.
+During the 1980s, she charted 14 top 10 hits across the Billboard Country, AC, and Hot 100 charts, with many of the recordings achieving crossover success and six of the songs hitting the No. 1 position.

-Early years
+Early life and education

-Newton was born in Lakehurst, New Jersey, but graduated from First Colonial High School in Virginia Beach, Virginia.
-Her mother encouraged her interest in music, giving Newton a guitar for her 13th birthday.
-After high school graduation, Newton attended Foothill College in Los Altos Hills, California, where she also performed folk music in some local coffeehouses.
-She then formed a folk-rock band with guitarist and songwriter Otha Young, and toured bars in Northern California with her band.
+Newton was born in Lakehurst, New Jersey.
+She is the daughter of a Navy officer.
+Her mother encouraged her interest in music, giving her a guitar for her 13th birthday.

+After graduating from First Colonial High School in Virginia Beach, Virginia, she attended Foothill College in Los Altos Hills, California.
+During this time, she performed folk music in some local coffeehouses.
+She then formed a folk-rock band with guitarist and songwriter Otha Young and toured bars in Northern California with her band.